vagkaratzas/proteinfamilies/docs/output.md

       - `<samplename>/`
         - `chunked_fasta/`
           - `*.fasta`: (optional) fasta files with amino acid sequences of each cluster above the membership threshold
+    - `<samplename>_clustering_distribution_mqc.csv`: csv with initial clustering metadata, from each sample, to print with MultiQC (Id,Cluster Size,Number of Clusters)

 </details>